 Will it record everything?

-However, there are a number of legitimate reasons to record your screen, for instance, creating reviews and walk-through tutorials.
+However, there are several legitimate reasons to record your screen, for instance, creating reviews and walk-through tutorials.
 However, be aware that Screen Recording will record almost everything, that includes notifications.
-So before you start recording activate Do No Disturb to prevent phone calls and notifications popping up during the recording.
+So, before you start recording activate Do No Disturb to prevent phone calls and notifications popping up during the recording.